mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

 </pre>

-This is the predicted output using cross validation.
+This is the predicted output using cross-validation.
 There can be many predictions for the same timestamp if `period` is smaller than `horizon`.

 ```python